eBay/ebayui-core/src/components/ebay-textbox/README.md

 `textbox-keypress` | `{ originalEvent, value }` |
 `textbox-keyup` | `{ originalEvent, value }` |
 `textbox-floating-label-init` | `{ originalEvent: null, value: null }` |
-`textbox-postfix-click` | `{ originalEvent, value }` | Triggers when clicking on postfix-icon-button.
-Requires postfix-aria-label to be present in order to attach correctly
+`textbox-button-click` | `{ originalEvent, value }` | Triggers when clicking on postfix-icon-button.
+Requires button-aria-label to be present in order to attach correctly